Skip to content

 """

-Mutate data by randomly substituting sequences from a replacement table.
+Mutate series by randomly substituting character sequences from a replacement table.

 The table must have at least two columns: a source and a target value column.